 The process of taking enforcement action involves three stages:

 - Supervisory investigation: ESMA teams perform supervisions and investigations with the purpose of ensuring that the entities under their supervision comply with the requirements under the applicable legislation.
-They may for instance request information, examine records and documentation, summon persons and conduct interviews, and inspect CRAs’, TRs’, SRs’ or Tier 2 CCPs’ business premises.
-Where, as part of their investigations in a given case, ESMA supervisors find serious indications of possible facts liable to constitute infringements of the CRA Regulation, EMIR, SFTR or STSS, the case is referred for further investigation to an independent investigating officer (‘IIO’) appointed within ESMA.
+They may for instance request information, examine records and documentation, summon persons and conduct interviews, and inspect CRAs’, TRs’, SRs’, Tier 2 CCPs’, Benchmark Administrators’ or DRSPs’ business premises.
+Where, as part of their investigations in a given case, ESMA supervisors find serious indications of possible facts liable to constitute infringements of the CRA Regulation, EMIR, SFTR, Securitisation Regulation, BMR or MiFIR, the case is referred for further investigation to an independent investigating officer (‘IIO’) appointed within ESMA.

-- Board decision: On the basis of the file and findings submitted by the IIO, and after having heard the person subject to investigation, the Board of Supervisors independently decides whether any infringements have been committed, adopts appropriate supervisory measures for infringements found, and imposes fines for the infringements that have been found to be committed negligently or intentionally.
+- Board decision: On the basis of the file and findings submitted by the IIO and after having heard the person subject to investigation, the Board of Supervisors independently decides whether any infringements have been committed, adopts appropriate supervisory measures for infringements found, and imposes fines for the infringements that have been found to be committed negligently or intentionally.
+Where the enforcement case concerns a Tier 2 TC-CCP, the CCP Supervisory Committee prepares the decision to be taken by the Board of Supervisors.

 TRANSPARENCY OF DECISIONS

 Since 2018, ESMA publishes more extensive and detailed public versions of its enforcement decisions, in order to provide more details on the reasons of its findings.
-This has a number of benefits, including more legal certainty for entities supervised by ESMA and a better understanding of ESMA’s enforcement role by stakeholders, including CRAs, TRs, SRs and Tier 2 CCPs, investors and issuers.
+This has a number of benefits, including more legal certainty for entities supervised by ESMA and a better understanding of ESMA’s enforcement role by stakeholders, including CRAs, TRs, SRs, Tier 2 TC-CCPs, Benchmark Administrators, DRSPs, investors and issuers.

 The public versions of the enforcement decisions need to comply with the applicable rules regarding the protection of professional secrecy and personal data and so may be redacted compared to the non-public version.
 For that purpose, a confidentiality check takes place with the entity concerned before publication.